roytang/blog/content/post/2023/08/fast-food-consumption/index.md

 - There is a lot of pizza.
 - My overall total spend is actually much less than the one in the quoted reddit post; this is understandable since I started tracking my expenses when I was no longer working in an office full-time, which meant majority of my meals were taken at home.
 Also I am a generally frugal person anyway.
 - There are more notes on the stats page itself.

+Unrelated: since this is a food post anyway, I have taken the liberty of attaching some recent food photos to this post.